Tag Archives: modesty panel

 Meschantes theoretically has a lot going for them; they have the ability to make beautiful and high quality pieces.
 I want to like them – my only wish is that their service were a bit more consistent.
 Very rarely do I see a company in which their customer base has such a “black or white” opinion; it seems that many people either love them or hate them.
 Granted, it’s usually the people who receive exceptional service and products (whether exceptionally good or exceptionally bad) who are the loudest.
 Although corset makers are human and we all make mistakes, after hearing from customers “for” and “against”, it sounds like purchasing from here is rather a game of roulette.

-If you want to try Meschantes but you are nervous about the service, I would definitely recommend purchasing through Etsy or Ebay - the positive/negative feedback system on these sites can add incentive for sellers (in general) to deliver what they promise.
+If you want to try Meschantes but you are nervous about the service, I would definitely recommend purchasing through Etsy – the positive/negative feedback system on these sites can add incentive for sellers (in general) to deliver what they promise.

 If you have any real, 1st hand experience with Meschantes or their products, whether good/bad/meh, I encourage you to comment below this post – maybe then we can see a proper reflection.